Inserting rows into a table is not complex task. Below, you’ll find sample queries that help you use in your project readily.

 VALUES('RAMA', 20000, 'HYDERABAD', 1001);

-After each value line, you need to use the comma ‘,’.
-The semi-colon just use only once (at the end of SQL query).
+Inserting multiple rows saves you time, and you can avoid using the VALUES keyword multiple times when writing.
+After each value line, you need to use the comma ,.
+The semi-colon should be used only once (at the end of the SQL query).

 INSERT INTO MY_TABLE